 Mastering SEO is an ongoing process, but getting the basics right can potentially bring you a flood of highly targeted potential buyers.
 SEO offers a high ROI on your efforts compared to other forms of marketing.
 It’s also a straightforward process that requires a bunch of small steps to be completed as you can see for yourself by reading onwards.

 SEO is about increasing your SERP (search engine results page) rankings.
 The process consists of things that you do directly to your website (on-page) and tasks you complete not on your website (off-page).

 Keyword research, backlink building and increasing your webpage loading speed are just some of the tasks you’ll complete on the road to higher SERP rankings.
+(If you need a good tool for keyword research, check out this post by Matthew Woodward).
 Rankings are determined by an algorithm that can take over 200 factors into account.

 Why SEO is worth the hassle

 If you aren’t sold on the merits of SEO it’s a good idea to look at the advantages.
 The stakes are huge for gaining market share in the online arena.
 You will consider investing heavily into SEO after getting through this list:

 More buyers: The difference between poor and good SERP rankings is similar to having a physical store location in a quiet town or in a busy shopping center.
 Search engines have the potential to deliver a horde of hungry buyers that your business relies on to meet a sales quota.

 Raise brand awareness: customers may search for your brand on Google and become hesitant to buy if it’s not there.
 The perception is that better quality brands are placed higher in the rankings for relevant key terms.